IKyriazis/ikyriazis.github.io/_posts/2020-07-29-dbo3-field-guide.md

-Once the package is put through one of those chutes, another conveyor belt takes it to its aisle.
+Once the package is put through one of those chutes, another conveyor belt takes it to its cluster.
 From there, it goes down another conveyor belt like the one pictured below.
 This is the CD cluster.

 ![Topview](/assets/images/fieldguide/topview.jpg)